Cop Craft: Light novels

 The first light novel volume was published on November 18, 2009 by Shogakukan under their Gagaga Bunko imprint.
 Six volumes have been published as of October 2016.

 Anime

 An anime television series adaptation was announced on December 29, 2018.
 The series aired from July 8 to September 30, 2019 on Tokyo MX, BS11, and Wowow.
-The series is directed by Shin Itagaki and animated by Millepensee, with Shoji Gatoh himself penning the series' scripts, Hiromi Kimura designing the characters for animation and Taku Iwasaki composing the music.
+The series was directed by Shin Itagaki and animated by Millepensee, with Shoji Gatoh himself penning the series' scripts, Hiromi Kimura designing the characters for animation and Taku Iwasaki composing the music.
 Masayoshi Ōishi performed the series' opening theme song "Rakuen Toshi", while Mayu Yoshioka performed the series' ending theme song "Connected".
-Funimation has licensed the series outside Asia for a simuldub.
+Funimation licensed the series outside Asia for a SimulDub.
 In Southeast Asia, Muse Communication holds the rights to the series.